paragmhatre10/Computer_Forensics/README.md

 # ComputerForensis
-This is a dump of all my reports from the Computer Forensics course at the University of North Carolina at Charlotte.
+This is a dump of all my reports from the Computer Forensics course from my Masters.